-Everyone acknowledges the fact that the most important factor, which cnabled India to penetrate the US market was the enactment of the Indian Patents and Design Act of 1970.
+Everyone acknowledges the fact that the most important factor, which challed in the penetrate the US market was the enactment of the Indian Patents and Design Act of 1970.
 Any move to amend the act will prove detrimental to Indian exports, industry sources said.